Skip to main content

 • Nursing/RRT Contact Hours: This live activity is approved for TBD CE hours provided by Florida Board of Registered Nursing/RRT Provider #50-10881.
 License types: RN, LPN, CNS, ARNP, CNA, CRT, RRT, RCP Provided through the Florida State Board of Nursing and the CE credits are reciprocal and approved for nurses within all states.
 Receiving credit for Florida providers is simple, attend the course and our staff will upload your credits directly to the Florida State database.
 For out of state credit, we provide this letter for you to file with the respective nursing board.

-• NBDHMT: This live activity is approved for TBD Category A credit hours and TBD Category B credit hours by National Board of Diving and Hyperbaric Medical Technology, P.O.
+• NBDHMT: This live activity is approved for 2.5 Category A credit hours and 8 Category B credit hours by National Board of Diving and Hyperbaric Medical Technology, P.O.
 Box 758, Pelion, South Carolina 29123.

 • NBDHMT Accreditation Statement: For CHT recertification purposes, the NBDHMT requires a minimum of nine of the minimum 12 required Category A credits relate directly to any combination of hyperbaric operations, related technical aspects and chamber safety.